Gita Press president Radheshyam Khemka passes away at 87 | Politics

 Gita Press president Radheshyam Khemka passes away at 87

-The president of Gita Press, Radheshyam Khemka, passed away here following a brief illness, his family members said on Sunday.
+The president of Gita Press, Radheshyam Khemka, passed away in Varanasi following a brief illness, his family members said on Sunday.
+He was 87.

 Khemka died on Saturday afternoon and his last rites were performed at the Harishchandra Ghat, they said.